justvicthor/justvicthor/README.md

 - 👋 Hi, I’m @justvicthor
-- 👀 I’m interested in C
+- 👀 I’m interested in C, Python and Machine Learning
 - 🌱 I’m currently learning how to crack the pattern
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 10794727@polimi.it